MasterAffan/OptiFit/CONTRIBUTING.md

 # Contributing to OptiFit

 Thank you for your interest in contributing to OptiFit!
-This project is part of **GirlScript Summer of Code 2025 (GSSoC '25)**.
+This project is part of **Hacktoberfest 2025**.
 Please read these guidelines carefully before contributing.

 ## How to Contribute